eic/epic-prod/docs/RECO/23.10.0/index.md

             10x100 , Sub-directory or File Count:2
                 minQ2=100 , Sub-directory or File Count:5245
                 minQ2=1000 , Sub-directory or File Count:4840
+            18x275 , Sub-directory or File Count:2
+            5x41 , Sub-directory or File Count:1
         NC , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:4
                 minQ2=1 , Sub-directory or File Count:4524
+            18x275 , Sub-directory or File Count:4
-                minQ2=10 , Sub-directory or File Count:4930
+            5x41 , Sub-directory or File Count:3
     EXCLUSIVE , Sub-directory or File Count:6
         DEMP , Sub-directory or File Count:3
             10on100 , Sub-directory or File Count:98